Drug-Free Workplace Training

 Designated Employer Representative (DER)

-The Designated Employer Representative (DER) is responsible for handling any component of a DOT-mandated drug testing program, then as the Designated Employer Representative (DER).
+The Designated Employer Representative (DER) is responsible for handling any component of a DOT-mandated drug testing program.
 They're an employee authorized to take immediate action to remove employees from safety-sensitive duties and to make required decisions in the testing and evaluation process.

 This person can also: